wp-plugins/smugmug-embed/readme.txt

 == Changelog ==

+= 1.0 =
+* Added ability to link to Cart in SmugMug.
+The image is automatically added to the cart!
+* Added ability to open the link in a new window
+* Fixed several labels in both the admin panel and the embed form to be more user friendly

 = 0.93 =
 * Fixed an issue causing the white screen of death at plugin start (thanks Lord Laughter)
 * Fixed an issue with pathing which threw errors on WP installs not at the root directory